jwatson-CO-edu/SPARROW/LISP/dev.md

     - Learn to recognize efficiencies
     - Parameter search on scalar settings
     - Graph learning on syntax

+# Questions
+* Can a variable belong to more than one fragment?

 # Future
 * Transpile to C/++